biosustain/potion/docs/quickstart.rst

 Attribute name         Default                         Description
 =====================  ==============================  ==============================================================================
-model                  ---                             The `Flask-SQLAlchemy` model name                   ---                             Name of the resource; defaults to the lower-case of the `model's` class name id_attribute           ``'id'``                        With SQLAlchemy models, defaults to the name of the primary key of `model`. id_converter           –--                             Flask URL converter for resource routes.
+model                  ---                             The `Flask-SQLAlchemy` model name                   ---                             Name of the resource; defaults to the lower-case of the `model's` table name id_attribute           ``'id'``                        With SQLAlchemy models, defaults to the name of the primary key of `model`. id_converter           –--                             Flask URL converter for resource routes.
 Typically this is inferred from `id_field_class`. id_field_class         :class:`fields.Integer`         Field class to use for ``"$id"``, also used to determine the URL route converter for resource routes.